Kai-Oshiro/abn2db/README.md

 ## Installation

-To clone the repository, follow these steps:
+To clone this repository, follow these steps:
 1. Open your terminal or command prompt.
 2. Navigate to the directory where you want to clone the repository.
 3. Run the following command: